SabrineDhaliwal/WWCodeChallenge2024/README.md

 Day 8 - Fun with HTML Canvas
     using event listeners and get context to build an interactice canvas. super fun,

+Day 9 - Playing with different console methods
+    .time, .warn .dir and so many more.